Dubai Parks and Resorts operator says 38% of visitors during first half of 2018 were from overseas

 “Looking ahead, we will continue to grow visitation from our key markets in the UAE, GCC and internationally, whilst also focusing on enhancing the visitor experience to deliver on DXB Entertainments’ long-term strategy.

-“Theme parks are seasonal in nature and whilst we expect to deliver year-on-year growth compared to the year ended December 31 2017, we anticipate the warmer third quarter to continue to reflect the effect of seasonality in line with our expectations.”For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“Theme parks are seasonal in nature and whilst we expect to deliver year-on-year growth compared to the year ended December 31 2017, we anticipate the warmer third quarter to continue to reflect the effect of seasonality in line with our expectations.”travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.